dcmi/dctap-python/README.rst

 To work correctly, "dctap" requires Python 3.7 or higher.
 Executing the command ``python3`` should show you if Python 3 is installed on your machine and in which version.

+As explained below, the command-line utility can be installed either from the online PyPI repository, using the ``pip`` command, or from a local copy of the project on your own machine.

 Installation from pip
 ^^^^^^^^^^^^^^^^^^^^^

 Installing with "pip" pulls the most recently published version of the project from the `PyPI repository <https://pypi.org/project/dctap/>`_.
 Before installing, it is good practice to create and activate a virtual environment so that "dctap" is not installed into the global Python environment on your machine.
 The virtual environment is held in a directory of your choice; in the example below, a hidden directory ``.venv`` is created in ``some_directory`` (your current working directory), and the virtual environment is activated by executing ``source .venv/bin/activate``.

 .. code-block:: bash